akanksha1331/Hacktoberfest23/CONTRIBUTING.md

 git commit -m "Relevant message"
  Then push
 git push origin my-new-branch
- Create a new pull request from your forked repository
+ Create a new pull request from your forked repository.

 # Avoid Conflicts {Syncing your fork}
  An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.

-git remote add upstream https://github.com/akanksha1331/DSA_CP_Hacktoberfest23 You can verify that the new remote has been added by typing
+git remote add upstream https://github.com/akanksha1331/DSA_CP_Hacktoberfest23 You can verify that the new remote has been added by typing.

 git remote -v
- To pull any new changes from your parent repo simply run
+ To pull any new changes from your parent repo simply run.

 git merge upstream/main